lammps/lammps/doc/src/compute_born_matrix.rst

 Restrictions
 """"""""""""

+This compute is part of the EXTRA-COMPUTE package.
+It is only enabled if LAMMPS was built with that package.
+See the :doc:`Build package <Build_package>` page for more info.

 The Born term can be decomposed as a product of two terms.
 The first one is a general term which depends on the configuration.
 The second one is specific to every interaction composing your forcefield (non-bonded,